xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2020-12-11-snowpi-in-fsharp.md

 ### Mock

-The "Mock" draws a Snowman on the console, then does a write to each of the "Pixels" in the correct colour using the console using [Colorful.Console][10] library to help.
+The "Mock" draws a Snowman on the console, then does a write to each of the "Pixels" (in this case the Cursor is set to the correct X and Y position for each `[ ]`) in the correct colour using [Colorful.Console][10] library to help.

 ```fsharp
 [<Literal>]